 The SDP profile provided describes the use of the session description protocol in NCS.
-The general description and explanation of the individual parameters can be found in [4], however below we detail what values NCS endpoints need to provide for these fields (send) and what NCS endpoints should do with values supplied or not supplied for these fields (receive).
+The general description and explanation of the common individual parameters as well as most of the parameters being used for audio only can be found in [4].
+Parameters specific to T.38 for image can be found in [27].
+Below we detail what values NCS endpoints need to provide for these fields (send) and what NCS endpoints should do with values supplied or not supplied for these fields (receive).